safbc/Ethereum/README.md

 ## Running the web client ##
 In order to make the blockchain transactions a little more visible and easier to interact with, we are building a web ui that can run on top of the ethereum node.
-You will require node.js and npm in order to run the client.
-Simply go to the WebClient folder and type:
+You will require [node.js](https://nodejs.org/en/download/) to be installed in order to run the client.
+Simply clone the WebClient repo to your environnment and type:
 ```
 npm start
 ```